Hilton Honors Aspire Card Review: Big Savings From Annual Travel Credits

 - 7X Hilton Honors points spent directly at a Hilton hotel or resort

-- 5X Hilton Honors points at U.S. restaurants and supermarkets
+- 5X Hilton Honors points on eligible purchases at U.S. restaurants and supermarkets

-- 5X Hilton Honors points at U.S. gas stations
+- 5X Hilton Honors points on eligible purchases at U.S. gas stations

 It doesn’t come with the Hilton Diamond status, Priority Pass or any of the annual travel credits.